 To be clear, sleeping for 2 hours isn’t sufficient to operate at full capacity in the morning.
 One sleep cycle will not sustain the human body any better than one meal of 500 calories for the entire day.
 You’ll be tired and look forward to catching up on sleep overnight.

 You’ll feel groggier when roused from an hour of sleep than you would two.
-That’s akin to punching the snooze button on an alarm clock, as you’re being wrenched from sleep mid-cycle.
+That’s akin to punching the snooze button on an alarm clock because you’re being wrenched from sleep mid-cycle.
 It’s still a small amount of rest, though, and a short walk around the block is preferable to an entire day on the couch.

 If you don’t sleep at all, you’re likelier to struggle with the issues we discussed above throughout the day.
 You may feel OK initially as adrenaline carries through.
 Before long, you’ll fade even faster than if you snatched a couple of hours of sleep.